ChuanxinZhai/CPT306-Computer-Games-Design/README.md

 ![image](https://github.com/ChuanxinZhai/CPT306-Computer-Games-Design/assets/94314784/09b47290-4ba1-4af5-9da3-31b8819314ad)

 Hero Survival is a desktop 3D game.
+There are two levels in this game.
 You need to kill the monsters and collect coins to reach the mark to accuquire victory.

 ### Technology stack
 Development tool:   ![Unity](https://img.shields.io/badge/-Unity-000000?style=flat-square&logo=unity&logoColor=white)